AlexeyTrekin/swiss_mws/README.md

     to enter the results of the fights into the tournament.
     A csv file with sorted list of fighters and their HP will be saved, so you could show it to the fencers on the big screen
+ 5. If the working directory is clear, and the process did not interrupt, you can use automatic filenames typing just:
+    ```bash
+    round
+    update
+    ```
+    and adding the fights score in-place into the file 'N_pairs.csv', N is round number

  5. If after a certain round the conditions of the finals are met, the app will report it and the list of the finalists into command line.
     Type